sodadata/docs/soda-sql/filtering.md

 ---
 layout: default
-title: Apply filters
+title: Apply filters in Soda SQL
 description: To test specific portions of data for quality, you can apply dynamic filters when you scan data in your warehouse.
 Define a filter config key in your scan YAML.
+sidebar: sql
 parent: Soda SQL
 redirect_from: /soda-sql/documentation/filtering.html
 ---

-# Apply filters
+# Apply filters in Soda SQL

 {% include banner-sql.md %}